Track star Semenya adds fans as testosterone battle drags

 "It's just to inspire the youth, to be honest," she said.
 "They see light in me.
 So they can see a better future."

-On Wednesday night, Semenya will receive the Wilma Rudolph Courage Award from the Women's Sports Foundation and Billie Jean King.
+Semenya received the Wilma Rudolph Courage Award on Wednesday night from the Women's Sports Foundation and Billie Jean King.
 Semenya flew 23 hours from Johannesburg, via Dubai, for her first trip to New York.

 "Caster is a woman on a mission," King told The Associated Press.